 |ChemSpider ID||22412||ChemSpider is a free chemical structure database|

-The image reflects the toxic nature of the metal and its high reflectivity when polished particularly in car hub caps and motorbikes.
+The image reflects the toxic nature of the metal and its ‘mirror shine’ when polished.

 Chromium is an essential trace element for humans because it helps us to use glucose.
-We take in about 1 milligram a day; foods such as brewer’s yeast, wheat germ and kidney are rich in chromium.
-However it is poisonous in excess.
+However, it is poisonous in excess.
+We take in about 1 milligram a day.
+Foods such as brewer’s yeast, wheat germ and kidney are rich in chromium.

 |Shear modulus (GPa)||115.4||Bulk modulus (GPa)||160.1|